No page information in search results

 Option 1: Let Google read your page

-If you want a proper page description in Google Search, you must fix your robots.txt file to allow Google to read the page.
+If you want a proper snippet that appears in Google Search, you must change your robots.txt file to allow Googlebot to crawl the page.

 Option 2: Block the page entirely from Google search results